asleekgeek/algorithms/README.md

-# algorithms
+# Algorithms and Data structures

   Algorithms and data structures implemented in C and/or C#

+  Instructions to find your way:
+  - I tried to separate each data structure and algorithm in separate folders, they resemble the structure of the map below

+  ## Fundamental Data Structures
+     - Stack (implementation with arrays and linked lists in C)
+     - Queue (implementation with arrays and linked lists in C)